I hope you enjoy visiting my online home. The menu above will direct you to my four blogs. The “Book” menu will give you

 In my upcoming book, THE BROKEN STONE, book 1 in a 3 book series set in Scotland during the early days of the Protestant Reformation, I have written a tale of tragedy and triumph, of heroism and bravery.
 Using historical fact, I include my Carmichael ancestor’s involvement in those remarkable events of that day.

-Without revealing too much of the storyline, my carefully researched characters interact with the Carmichaels of the Clyde Valley, a Scottish clan of influence and of beguiling characters lifted from the pages of history and from my Carmichael lineage.
+Without revealing too much of the story, my carefully researched characters interact with the Carmichaels of the Clyde Valley, a Scottish clan of influence and of beguiling characters lifted from the pages of history and from my Carmichael lineage.
 Peter’s moving story is true; recorded in history as factual…but historians write after the actual event.
 Can this ‘after the fact’ information be trusted?
 I, the writer, envision the impacting scenes that happened between the lines, pen those tender and stirring words never recorded, remember love known only in secret, and write about the honor and integrity of those whose brave deeds were never valued or remembered…except by God.